jordanichristian/und-atsc-python/README.md

 <br>

 ## Running JupyterLab
-After Python 3.11 and JupyterLab have been installed and the UND ATSC Python environment is set up, open a Command Prompt or Terminal and type `jupyter lab`.
+After Python 3.11 and JupyterLab have been installed and the UND ATSC Python environment is set up, open a Command Prompt (Windows) or Terminal (Mac) and type `jupyter lab`.
 This will open a browser tab that will allow you to work with Jupyter notebooks (.ipynb files).
 To set the Python environment after opening a Jupyter notebook, click the Python 3 (ipykernel) in the top left, and change it to und_atsc_kernel.